wabbit-corp/repo-template/legal/contributor-privacy/v1.0.0/CONTRIBUTOR_PRIVACY.md

-# Contributor Privacy Policy
+# Contributor Privacy Policy v1.0.0

-Last Updated: [Insert Date]
+Last Updated: 2025-05-06

 ## 1. Introduction

-{{COMPANY_FULL_NAME}} ("{{COMPANY_NAME}}", "we", "us", or "our") is committed to protecting the privacy of our contributors.
+Wabbit Consulting Corporation ("Wabbit Corporation", "we", "us", or "our") is committed to protecting the privacy of our contributors.
 This Contributor Privacy Policy explains how we collect, use, and safeguard your personal information when you contribute to our open-source projects.

 ## 2. Information We Collect